thottiamrp/modernweb-2019dec9/Labs/Ch15-jQueryAJAX/README.md

-# Chapter 8: Exercise: Using jQuery Ajax
+# Chapter 15: Using jQuery Ajax

 ## Objectives
 * Explore the use of AJAX calls using jQuery for a CRUD application

 ## Steps:

 ### Execute the working app
-1. Navigate to the `End/bandsAjax` folder.
+1. Navigate to the `\bandsAjax` folder.

 1. View the contents of `package.json`.
 This project relies on `json-server` to set up a REST based API.

 1. View the contents of `db.json` - this data isused by the server and provides band data.

-1. Open the directory `End/bandsAjax` in the terminal/command window.
+1. Open the directory `\bandsAjax` in the terminal/command window.
 (Right click the folder in VS Code and choose Open in Terminal)

 1. Use the package.json to install project dependencies by executing this command from the prompt:   `npm install`

 1. Start the server by executing this command from the prompt: `npm start`

-1. In the output you shoud see that the server is running on [http://localhost:3008](http://localhost:3008)
+1. In the output you should see that the server is running on [http://localhost:3008](http://localhost:3008)

 ### Examine the code
 1. Expand the public directory.
 Look at the scripts at the bottom of `index.html`.
 Notice how jQuery is being included.

     Using `integrity` in this way is supported by Chrome and Firefox and is one step towards ensuring the CDN content has not been manipulated.
 You can read more here: [https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity](https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity)

 1. Note the use of getJSON to get the band info from the json server
     ```javascript